-The Stargate Project is a $500 billion joint venture—backed by OpenAI, SoftBank, Oracle, and MGX—launched in January 2025 to build AI data centers across the United States.
-Starting with $100 billion deployed immediately, Stargate targets 10 gigawatts of compute capacity by the end of 2025.
+The Stargate Project is a $500 billion joint venture backed by OpenAI, SoftBank, Oracle, and MGX, launched in January 2025 to build AI data centers across the United States.
+Starting with $100 billion targeted for immediate deployment, Stargate aims for 10 gigawatts of compute capacity over a four-year buildout.
 It is the largest concentrated AI infrastructure investment ever announced by private entities.
+(OpenAI.
+“Announcing The Stargate Project.”
+January 21, 2025)

 What Is the Stargate Project?

 Stargate is a newly formed company, not a product or a model.
-Its mandate is singular: build the physical infrastructure required to train and run frontier AI at scale, on American soil.
+Its mandate is singular: build the physical infrastructure required to train and run frontier AI in production, on American soil.

 On January 21, 2025, President Donald Trump announced the venture at a White House press conference alongside Sam Altman (OpenAI), Larry Ellison (Oracle), and Masayoshi Son (SoftBank).
 Trump called it “the largest AI infrastructure project in history.”
-The initial equity funders are SoftBank, OpenAI, Oracle, and MGX—the Abu Dhabi-based sovereign wealth fund.
-Technology partners include Nvidia, Microsoft, and ARM.1
+The initial equity funders are SoftBank, OpenAI, Oracle, and MGX (the Abu Dhabi-based sovereign wealth fund).
+Technology partners include Nvidia, Microsoft, and ARM.
+(OpenAI.
+“Announcing The Stargate Project.”
+January 21, 2025)

 The division of responsibility is deliberate: SoftBank holds financial responsibility and Son serves as chairman.
 OpenAI holds operational responsibility.
 Oracle serves as the primary cloud infrastructure provider, building and managing the data center campuses.